What We Do

 Jason J. Dickinson, Ph.D.

-Principle Investigator, Associate Professor
+Principal Investigator, Professor

-Jason is an Associate Professor of Psychology and the Director of the Robert D. McCormick Center for Child Advocacy and Policy.
+Jason is a Professor of Psychology and the Director of the Robert D. McCormick Center for Child Advocacy and Policy.
 He earned his Ph.D. in legal psychology from Florida International University.
 His research on children's testimony with Dr. Debra Poole (Central Michigan University) has been funded by several grants from the National Science Foundation.
 He regularly consults with the legal and child protection communities to help bring research findings to the forefront of child protection efforts.
 As Director of the McCormick Center, he oversaw the formation of MSU's new Department of Social Work and Child Advocacy and the development of the Masters of Social Work program.

 Whitney Dartnell, M.A.